Geography and distribution

 Two collections of Camellia sinensis seeds are held in Kew’s Millennium Seed Bank based at Wakehurst in West Sussex.

 Tea has been grown from seed at Kew, as well as being brought in as young plants.
-The tea bushes growing outside in the Chinese Woodland Garden were planted in 1992 and have proved to be hardy, surviving snow and winter temperatures of -8˚C.
+The tea bushes growing outside in the Woodland Glade were planted in 1992 and have proved to be hardy, surviving snow and winter temperatures of -8˚C.

 Mulch is applied around the bushes to encourage healthy growth, and in the spring they are fed with a controlled-release fertiliser.
 The soil they are grown in has a low pH, which suits tea as it requires acid soil.
 The bushes are watered during long dry spells.

 The plants are slow-growing and produce white flowers in the autumn.

 This species at Kew